 - 2 tablespoons unsalted butter or olive oil

 - 4oz cream cheese at room temperature

-Slice shallots about 1/8inch thick rings and if yours are particularly large, cut the rings in half.
-In a large pan, melt 2tbsp and 1tbsp of olive oil on medium heat.
-Add sliced shallots to the pan with salt, cayenne, and pepper and sauté about 10 minutes.
+- Slice shallots about ⅛ inch thick rings and if yours are particularly large, cut the rings in half.
+In a large pan, melt 2 tablespoons of butter or olive oil over medium heat.
+Add sliced shallots to the pan with salt, cayenne, and pepper and sauté about 10 minutes, stirring frequently with a wood spoon.
 Turn heat down to low and cook another 10-15 minutes until brown and caramelized, watching closely to make sure it does not burn.
-Allow to cool.
-If there's a lot of excess oil leftover, you can drain it.
+Cool for 5 minutes.
+If there's a lot of excess oil leftover, drain it.

-In a separate bowl, whisk together cream cheese, cottage cheese, and mayo.
-Add onion mixture and stir till combined.
-Ina suggests serving at room temperature, but I like mine slightly chilled.
+- In a separate bowl, whisk together cream cheese, cottage cheese, and mayo.
+Add shallot mixture and stir till combined.
+Serve at room temperature, or slightly chilled.
 Serve with carrots, celery, and pita crisps.